Quotient Categories and Phases: Dagger Categories

-Our motivating source of examples is the following straightforward extension of Lemma~\ref{lem:ph_biprod}.
+Our motivating source of examples is the following.

-\begin{lemma} Let $\catC$ be a dagger monoidal category with distributive dagger biproducts and a choice of trivial isomorphisms which is transitive and closed under the dagger.
-Then $\quot{\catC}{\sim}$ is a dagger category with finite phased dagger biproducts. \end{lemma}
+\begin{lemma} Let $\catC$ be a dagger category with dagger biproducts and a choice of trivial isomorphisms which is transitive and closed under the dagger.
+Then $\quot{\catC}{\sim}$ is a dagger category with finite phased dagger biproducts. \end{lemma} \begin{proof} This follows easily from Lemma~\ref{lem:getBiprod}, noting that thanks to our assumptions whenever $f \sim g$ then $f^\dagger \sim g^\dagger$ also, so that $\quot{\catC}{\sim}$ is indeed a dagger category. \end{proof}

 \begin{example} $\Hilb$ is a dagger category with dagger biproducts, with the global phases $e^{i \theta}$ being precisely its unitary scalars.
 Thanks to this $\HilbP$ has finite phased dagger biproducts. \end{example}